chjch/pylusat-qgis/README.md

 ![pylusatq](screenshot/pylusatq_native.png)

-For more information of PyLUSAT toolkit: https://github.com/chjch/pylusat
+For more information of PyLUSAT toolkit: https://github.com/chjch/pylusat or https://pypi.org/project/pylusat/

 ## Requirements
-- _Recommended Windows edition_: Windows 7, Windows 10.
+- Windows (Windows 7, Windows 10 recommended) or MacOS.
-- *Recommended QGIS version*: 3.16 or higher.
+- *QGIS version* 3.16 or higher (recommended).

 ## Installation

-### 1. Set up <a href="https://pypi.org/project/pylusat/">PyLUSAT</a>
+### 1. Set up PyLUSAT
+**In Windows:**
 1. We suggest two ways to set up your computer for PyLUSAT.<br>
    **For beginners:** <ol type="a">
       <li> Visit <a href="https://github.com/chjch/pylusat-qgis">PyLUSAT